yosmisyael/vesper/README.md

 Currently, it didn't have installer script yet :)

-if u want to try, just clone the project and move all directories into your .config make sure to install all required deps listed in packages file
+if u want to try, just clone the project and move all directories into your `.config` dir

+make sure to install all required deps listed in `packages` file

 Preview Video: